repetny/dot-validators-alliance-ec202/src/pages/blog/how-to-stake.md

 image: images/modern-kangaroo.png
 image_alt: A group of people working in a cafe
 seo:
-  title: Tutorial: how to stake Polkadot/Kusama on-chain
+  title: Tutorial - how to stake Polkadot/Kusama on-chain
   description: >-
     A story about customer loyalty curabitur sed consectetur nisi.
 Integer sit amet commodo massa.